awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-win.md

 The command does the following:
 + Downloads and installs SSM Agent onto the server or VM\.
-+ Registers the server or VM with the SSM service\.
++ Registers the server or VM with the Systems Manager service\.
 + Returns a response to the request similar to the following:

   ```